ortho-fox/orthodox-nkjv/README.md

 # Orthodox NKJV

-_The remaining books from the Orthodox canon are being added in future updates to provide the complete collection of Eastern Orthodox Christian books of the bible.._
+_The books from the Orthodox canon are being added in future updates to provide the complete collection of Eastern Orthodox Christian books of the bible.._

+- [x] Tobit
+- [ ] Judith
+- [ ] Wisdom of Solomon
+- [ ] Sirach (Ecclesiasticus)
+- [ ] Baruch
+- [ ] 1 Maccabees
+- [ ] 2 Maccabees
+- [ ] 1 Esdras
+- [ ] Prayer of Manasseh
+- [ ] Psalm 151

+## Node Module

-**Orthodox NKJV** is a Node.js module that contains the complete text of the New King James Version (NKJV) Bible, organized in separate JSON files for each book.
-This project aims to make the NKJV Bible data easily accessible to developers for use in TypeScript/JavaScript applications.
+**orthodox-nkjv** is a Node.js module that contains the complete text of the New King James Version (NKJV) Bible, organized in separate JSON, XML, and Markdown files for each book.

+`npm install orthodox-nkjv`

+---

+# Scripts

+This is a work in progress.
+Until we have all 76 book of the Eastern Orthodox NKJV, there are some helpful scripts in the `/scripts` directory that will convert a book in any format to any other format.

+Markdown is the least reliable source file from which to product JSON and then subsequently XML.
+But, there is a Markdown to JSON script which will work and seems to be the best option for preparing the text by hand.

-## Convert Markdown to JSON
+### Convert Markdown to JSON

 From the root directory of the project, run: